Lan-lab/COMSE/README.md

 * Each column represents a cell sample and each row represents a gene.
 * The row name of the matrix should be the gene-symbol of gene ID.
 * Expression units: The preferred expression values are raw values.
-Since we will use the binarized data matrix for MLP training, the expression units (raw, TPM, FPKM/RPKM) have almost no effect on the binarization matrix.
+Since we will normalize the data by default.

 ## 3 COMSE Running demo
 ``` R